Wildfire Season: Emergency Action Plan Checklist

-Every year the world experiences wildfires, and it is always a good idea to have a clear action plan.
-Be prepared in case unexpected situations arise by following this checklist.
+Every year, the world experiences a surge in wildfires.
+So, it is always a good idea to have a clear wildfire action plan.
+Be prepared in case unexpected situations arise by following this wildfire checklist.

 - Have a designated emergency meeting point outside the fire area.